 Regardless of your emotional state, take time to practice extended exhalations for 2-5 minutes (or until you notice your breathing rate relax) every day.
 This can be part of building your mindfulness as a leader.

 As with any habit, daily practice will strengthen your ability to engage in extended exhalation when in a state of high anxiety, panic, or stress.

 Finally, encourage your friends and family to adopt a similar breathing practice when in a state of anxiety.
 So rather than telling people to “Take a deep breath” when something unexpected or stress-inducing happens, instead adopt the advice, “Extend your exhale!”

 Ready to Take the Next Step?

-Help your people learn to use deep breathing and other resiliency habits that create conditions for peak performance with our online resilience program, The Resilience Advantage.
-The practical, scientific, and application-based approach will allow your leaders to avoid burnout, and instead, burn bright.
+Help your people learn to use deep breathing and other resiliency habits that create conditions for peak performance with our resilience-building solutions.
+Our practical, scientific, and application-based approach will allow your leaders to avoid burnout — and burn bright instead.